 Those who revel in peace and quiet may want to head north to Pearl Lake.
 A fraction of the size of nearby Steamboat Lake, Pearl is less crowded and is wakeless.
 Pearl Lake is really just, well, the pearl of the North Routt lake system, if you please.

-Colorado is famous for its namesake river, which is so epic it’s cut out the Grand Canyon over a millennia.
+Colorado is famous for its namesake river, which is so epic it’s cut out the Grand Canyon over a millennium.
 Check out our local rafting company Bucking Rainbow, as well as Mad Adventures and Adventures in Whitewater an hour away in Kremmling.
 Each of them will take you for a float you’ll never forget, whether you decide to take an intermediate trek on the Colorado, Eagle, or Elk rivers; raft as a family down the Yampa River through Steamboat Springs; or prove your worth with an adventure through Class V Gore Canyon (experts only).
 You may even get to stop at a river hot spring or cliff jump!
 Hearing your guide call “Forward 2!” in the rapids is an experience like no other.

 Make a splash and plenty of memories in Steamboat Springs this summer enjoying all the watersports at the body of water of your choosing.